Ernest Junction railway tunnel: History

 The replacement of brick or stone with concrete for tunnel linings was a recent technical development in Queensland.
 The 1880s was an important period for the adoption of concrete for the construction of Queensland Railway infrastructure.
-Concrete was first used during the extension of the Southern railway line from Warwick to Stanthorpe (constructed 1878-1881) due to the influence of civil engineer Charles Lambert Depree.
-Resident engineer on the extension from 1875-1878, Depree is attributed with the design of concrete culverts, the Gorge Dam retaining wall and the Cherry Gully Tunnel on the line.
+Concrete was first used during the extension of the Southern railway line from Warwick to Stanthorpe (constructed 1878–1881) due to the influence of civil engineer Charles Lambert Depree.
+Resident engineer on the extension from 1875 to 1878, Depree is attributed with the design of concrete culverts, the Gorge Dam retaining wall and the Cherry Gully Tunnel on the line.
 The Cherry Gully tunnel was the first tunnel in Queensland to use concrete; however, it was partially constructed with brick.
 Henry Charles Stanley, Chief Engineer of the Railway Department, reported in 1880 that the use of concrete, instead of bricks, for the tunnel provided a considerable saving for the department.
 Another saving gained by using concrete was the ability to utilise cheaper, unskilled labour to carry out the work, rather than skilled brick-layers.
 The 1882 Normanby Tunnel (no longer extant) on the Brisbane exhibition loop was wholly constructed of concrete, followed by the Woolloongabba Branch Tunnel in 1884 (no longer extant).
 The construction of the Ernest Junction Tunnel occurred at the same time as the fifteen built for the ascent of the coastal range for the Cairns-to-Kuranda railway line, although the South Coast line opened earlier.

 By the time the Ernest Junction Tunnel was constructed, standardised drawings were used, with variations made to suit each individual tunnel.
 For example, at Ernest Junction the tunnel's dimensions and semi-elliptical portals were standard; however, the length and curve and gradient in the track differed from other tunnels.
 Other examples of the early use of concrete lining in tunnels are the Dularcha railway tunnel (1890); the Yimbun railway tunnel (1910); and the Muntapa Tunnel (1913).

 On 25 January 1889 the line to Southport was officially opened.
 Dignitaries travelled from Brisbane to Southport railway station where they were greeted by several hundred people celebrating the occasion.
 Six months later, in July 1890, the branch to Nerang railway station was opened with considerably less fanfare.
 Southport Junction Station was at the divide of the line, with the two separate branches, Southport (to the east of the station) and Nerang (to the south of the station), leaving from there.
 In 1890, the Southport Junction station's name was changed to Ernest Junction Station, to honour the respected local Member of Parliament at the time, Ernest James Stevens.
 The name of the tunnel was also changed to the Ernest Junction tunnel.
 Initially, all trains travelled to Southport from Ernest Junction.
 A separate branch shuttle was provided to take passengers to Nerang from Ernest Junction.